 You may have been fortunate enough to have avoided injury in an accident, but what if your car wasn’t as lucky?
 If your vehicle was damaged and the accident was not your fault, here are some guidelines to help you in dealing with the insurance companies and getting your car repaired.

 This guide describes how to handle your property damage in general.
 Your insurance company may follow different procedures.

 What is covered?

-You are entitled to payment for any damage done to your car and personal property, such as, clothing, eye wear, sports equipment, or personal belongings that were in your car at the time of the accident if the accident was entirely someone else's fault.
+You are entitled to payment for any damage done to your vehicle and personal property, such as clothing, eye wear, sports equipment, or personal belongings that were in your car at the time of the accident if the accident was entirely someone else's fault.
 Items that may have been lost or stolen from your car are not covered.